microsoft/language-server-protocol/_specifications/specification-3-16.md

 > *Since version 3.16.0*

 The request is sent from the client to the server to resolve additional information for a given code action.
-This is usally used to compute the `edit` property of a code action to avoid its unnecessary computation during the `textDocument/codeAction` request.
+This is usually used to compute the `edit` property of a code action to avoid its unnecessary computation during the `textDocument/codeAction` request.

 _Client Capability_: